gustl-arg/participate-now/README.md

 ### Do you have the money but limited time?

-**Help us hire more developers.**
+****

-Even if you are short on time you can still be of help by contributing money to hire developers.
+Even if you are short on time you can still be of help by contributing money.

 Send us an email to [here](https://bitdubai.com/wp/#GETINVOLVED) and we will discuss the details together.